sean1516/HomeAssistant/README.md

 * __[Notify me when power is restored ](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/ups.yaml#L30)__

 ### Vacation Mode.yaml Automations:
-This is a single switch to turn on/off a number of automations and devices when we will be away from the house for an extented period of time.
+This is a single switch to turn on/off a number of automations and devices when we will be away from the house for an extended period of time.
 * __[Turn On Vacation Mode with Vacation Mode Switch ](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/vacation_mode.yaml#L1)__
 * __[Turn Off Vacation Mode with Vacation Mode Switch  ](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/vacation_mode.yaml#L43)__